synercoder/FileFormats.Pdf/README.md

 ## Specifications used
 This library was created using the specifications lay out in ["PDF 32000-1:2008, Document management – Portable document format – Part 1: PDF 1.7"](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf).

 The full specifications are not implemented.
-This library currently only supports placements of images and setting the different boxes.
+This library currently only supports placements of images, drawing of vector shapes (CMYK, RGB & gray scale), and setting the different boxes.

 ## Remarks
 Unlike most PDF libraries this library does not create the entire PDF model in memory before writing the PDF to a (file)stream.
 Most libaries support editing capabilities, because this libary only supports creating files, it was not necessary to keep the PDF model in memory.
 This results in less memory usage.